 Community Engagement

-Engaging and inclusive communities provide opportunities for residents to take part in planning and decision-making and stay connected.
+Engaging and inclusive communities provide opportunities for residents to stay connected and take part in planning and decision-making.
 To promote and support that concept, the City Council created a framework to help connect businesses, organizations, and individuals who want to improve their city and get involved in their community.

 Strengthen Golden Valley

 The City of Golden Valley is only as strong as its residents make it.
-That’s why the City offers options ranging from serving on advisory bodies to volunteering to provide input and opinions.
-If you’re looking to spend some of your free time strengthening Golden Valley, check out the opportunities below.
+That’s why the City offers options ranging from serving on advisory bodies to volunteering to providing input and opinions (see opportunities below).

 The strength of a community is based on how well it reflects the goals and aspirations of its people.
 Envision Golden Valley inspired citizens to contemplate the meaning of community, then come together with ideas and a vision for the long-term future of Golden Valley.
 The document continues to guide planning for City and community initiatives.